 To change the Windows Live ID you use on your phone, you'll have to restore your phone to factory settings, which will delete everything you've ever added to your phone.
 So make sure to back everything up first.

-Connect your phone to your computer with a cable, then use the Zune software or the Windows Phone 7 Connector for Mac to back up your pictures, music, and videos.
+Connect your phone to your computer with a cable, then use the Zune software to back up your pictures, music, and videos.

 On your phone, on Start, flick left to the App list, then tap Settings > About.